obDann/lets-learn-R-and-SAS/README.md

     * Interpretations of predictions and probabilities relative to predictions
   * **Survival Analysis (Cox-Proportional Hazards Model)**: Provided many explanatory variables, determine the category that may survive the longest.
 Highlights:
     * "Survive" is loosely used.
 The response variable is a quantitative variable that is a measure before inevitability (e.g. death, club resignation etc.)
-    * A definition to highlight is the word *Censored*. *Censored* follows the idea that there is not a definitive measurement for a subject to have the inevibility to occur when the data was recorded
+    * A definition to highlight is the word *Censored*. *Censored* follows the idea that there is not a definitive measurement for a subject to have an inevitable event occur when the data was recorded
     * Predictions typically consist of one main focus group, but with different (categorical) treatments
     * Interpretation of surivival curves
 * [Assignment 4:](./StatisticsForLifeAndSocialSciences/A4)
-   * **Analysis of Variance with interactions**: Provided one quantitative response variable and two or more categorical variables, determine if there is an interaction between the categorical variables (additional synergy to the response variable's magnitude), and determine if the interaction is significant.
+   * **Analysis of Variance with interactions**: Provided one quantitative response variable and two or more categorical explanatory variables, determine if there is an interaction between the categorical variables (additional synergy to the response variable's magnitude), and determine if the interaction is significant.
 Highlights:
      * Interaction plots: If the slopes are (approximately) parallel, then the interaction between variables is not significant.
 If there is at least one slope that is not parallel to the others, then the interaction is significant
      * Simple effects: Fixate one explanatory varaible as a value, then look at the probabilities, run an ANOVA, and if warranted (p-value is considerably small from the ANOVA), run a Tukey analysis.
    * **Contrasts between groups**: Comparing means between combinations of a specific explanatory variable's values (e.g. you are able to compare 2 explanatory values to 1 explanatory value).
 Highlights: